Eat Empowered, Healthy Recipes, Holidays

 Black and Wild Rice Salad with Roasted Squash

-If you haven’t tried black rice yet, now’s the time.
-High in protein, fiber and iron, this tasty grain pairs perfectly with wild rice, butternut squash, pistachios and pomegranate seeds to create a delicious fall salad.
+If you haven’t tried black rice yet, now is your chance.
+High in protein, fiber, and iron, this tasty grain pairs perfectly with wild rice, butternut squash, pistachios, and pomegranate seeds to create a delicious fall salad.

 Cranberry Walnut Salad

 Add some greens to your Thanksgiving meal with this easy cranberry walnut salad.
-The walnuts provide anti-inflammatory omega-3 fatty acids, while chopped apples and cranberries bring some cold-fighting vitamin C. Tossed in a simple olive oil and apple cider vinegar dressing, this salad will lighten up your meal.
+The walnuts provide anti-inflammatory omega-3 fatty acids, while chopped apples and cranberries bring immune-boosting vitamin C. Tossed in a simple olive oil and apple cider vinegar dressing, this salad will lighten up your meal.

 Stuffed Acorn Squash Bowl

 Antioxidant-rich acorn squash doubles as dishware in this veg-friendly recipe.
-Stuff this fall veggie with a protein-rich quinoa salad or chili for a satisfying main dish that even meat-eaters will love.
+Stuff this fall veggie with protein-rich quinoa salad or chili for a satisfying main dish that even meat eaters will love.

 Shaved Brussel Sprouts with Pecorino and Hazelnuts

 Roasted Brussels sprouts are delicious, of course, but raw shaved Brussels sprouts deserve some love too.
-Shaved sprouts provide the perfect crispy salad base that’s packed with nutrients such as folate, potassium and B vitamins.
+Shaved sprouts provide the perfect crispy salad base that’s packed with nutrients like folate, potassium, and B vitamins.
 Citrusy grapefruit, crunchy hazelnuts, and sweet figs are added to create a simple yet sophisticated salad.

 Spiced Cranberry Relish

 This spiced cranberry relish has all the yummy flavor you want from a cranberry sauce without all the excess sugar.
-Not to mention, it’s rich in anti-inflammatory vitamin C and cinnamon, both of which may help reduce stress.
-This relish is delicious with meats or added to wraps and salads, so you can use it with all your
+Not to mention, it’s rich in anti-inflammatory vitamin C and cinnamon, which can both help reduce responses to stress.
+Bonus: This relish is delicious with meats or added to wraps and salads, so you can use it with all your Thanksgiving leftovers.

 Easy Vegan Green Bean Casserole

 Lighten up the traditional green bean casserole with this vegan version from Delish.
-The green beans in this Thanksgiving staple provide a healthy dose of protein, fiber, and vitamins C, K and A.
+The green beans in this Thanksgiving staple are not only delicious, but also provide a healthy dose of protein, fiber, and immune-boosting vitamins C, K, and A.

 Wild Rice & Bulgur Stuffing